 Today I am attempted to run my first timed mile since High School.
 Sure, I have run a mile in other events from time to time, but never on a track with a stopwatch.
 I am going to be using this run as a baseline for my performance/improvement.

 I do have to say I was pleasantly surprised when I finished my mile in 9:45:50!
-It is not that I think this is a great time, but considering the shape I am and how the run felt I was most certain it was going to be well over ten minutes.
+It is not that I think this is a great time, but considering the shape I am and how the run felt I was almost certain it was going to be well over ten minutes.
 I was definitely in the hurt box, but I managed to finish it and I didn’t stop to walk at all.
-Regardless of the outcome I did it, and now I know where I am.
+Regardless of the outcome, I did it, and now I know where I am.
 I am happy that I don’t have as much ground to make up as I thought.

-The bad part though, is my form.
+The bad part though is my form.
 I recorded the ordeal and would like to share some of it.
-The entire video is over 10 minutes long and trust me it’s not that exciting.
+The entire video is over 10 minutes long and trust me, it’s not that exciting.
 The video I’ve included is simply a ‘highlights’ reel.
 I will be using this footage to study my form; so often you think you might look a certain way when you exercise but when you can actually see yourself it’s an entirely different story (cough, cough, yoga).
 I can hardly watch the video without cringing.
 I suppose the upside is that it can only get better from here.

 Considering my mile time is almost double what I want it to be I definitely have my work cut out for me, and the task is a bit daunting.
 I do have faith that I will be able to overcome the obstacles, both mental and physical.
 I wish I could say I planned this journey to coincide with this year’s 2016 Olympics, but I can’t.
 Even though I didn’t plan it I can still take this as a sign that I am doing the right thing.
 There is more motivating than watching the best in the world compete to make you want to get up and do something yourself!